PlanetLotus/Settings-Recall/DEV.md

     <li>Dry run: For both create and restore backup, create a "dry run" feature
     that shows a list of what would be copied.
 Great safety feature, and would help us test the program.</li>
-    <li>File copying class: This would help us implement the "dry run" feature
-    too.
-Basically, instead of calling File.Copy directly, have it call a class (which of course calls File.Copy internally) that handles this as well as logging.
-Pass a param on init to determine whether dry run.</li>
 </ul>